Examples

 Please enter the value for wget_extra_options: -X/wp-json,/wp-admin -nH --reject xmlrpc*,'index.html?'* --limit-rate=500k

-Wget lies at the heart of the system and its precise configuration is need to generate a faithful snapshot.
+Wget lies at the heart of the system and its precise configuration is needed to generate a faithful snapshot.
 In addition to several core options used at each run to generate a mirror, the user can provide further options depending on the kind of system being accessed.
 Some of the suggested defaults are based on experience specifically with WordPress.

 • -X/wp-json,/wp-admin: this excludes /wp-json and /wp-admin folders from the mirror